 Originally printed in the March/April 1990 issue of

 Doll-E-Gram, published by Lavern E. Hall

-Louis S. Smith - Photograph courtesy Louis S. Smith, III
+Louis S. Smith president and founder of Shindana Toys - Photograph courtesy of his son, Louis S. Smith, Jr.

 "Shindana was founded by Lou Smith and Robert Hall without government subsidy or aid.
 Substantial working capital, technical assistance and equipment were provided initially by Mattel, Inc., with no strings attached, as an expression of that company’s commitment to its social responsibility in the Los Angeles community.

 "Once the operation got underway, Mattel began turning more and more responsibility over to Shindana personnel, under whose directions it would either succeed or fail.
 From the beginning, Shindana’s development bore the unmistakable imprint of Lou Smith’s leadership and insight, coupled with the hard work and determination of hundreds of people.
 It was this spirit of dedication that enabled Shindana to survive as a business whose goal was to help build the base of financial support for Operation Bootstrap.

 Baby Nancy, Shindana's first doll

 "In its first year, Shindana produced a single product – a Black doll named Baby Nancy, the first ethnically correct Black doll made in America*.
 Baby Nancy was designed with truly “Negroid” features which were in contrast with the typical pattern of Caucasian dolls simply painted Black, and she was a success in the marketplace.
 Production of Baby Nancy dolls began in November 1968, and the combined efforts of Shindana and Mattel made it possible to manufacture and ship 8,000 dolls in time for the first Christmas season.